bgd-labs/aave-proposals/src/20230920_AaveV3_Eth_AaveImmunefiActivation/AaveImmunefiActivation.md

 ## Specification

-The proposal event only emits an event, in order to leave on-chain trace of the binding agreement from the Aave DAO with Immunefi, to formally activated the bounty program.
+The proposal event only emits an event, in order to leave on-chain trace of the binding agreement between the Aave DAO and Immunefi, to formally activate the bounty program.

 The activation will happen once all operational details are finished by Immunefi, in coordination with the entities defined as reviewers of the DAO in this specific context.